threewebcode/W3/blockchain/ethereum/client/lighthouse.md

 Different keystore strategies can be applied to store the keys.
 The SDK can be implemented by any programming language.
 The language orders the grammar items differently.
 Contract fields are regarded as contract state.
 The word is is the keyword in the contract language.
 The contract address can stand for contract instance.
 It can be registered into proxy contract and act as delegated contract.

+There are storage, encoding, rpc plugins and fundamental services.
+The block has proposer, creator, scheduler, miner, executor.